omgnetwork/plasma-contracts/README.md

 ```bash
 truffle migrate <account1,account2,...,accountN> <requiredConfirmations>
 ```
-- Address of the contract is in MultiSigWallet/build/outputs.json
+- Address of the contract is in MultiSigWallet/build/multisig_instance
-- Before you can use this address, the address needs to be funded!
+- The multisig contract needs to be funded so that it's able to execute stacked transactions!